A Probabilistic Model for Zero-Inflated Count Tensors with Structured Latent Representations: Statistical guarantees

-showing that the tail distribution of $C$ decays exponentially.
-Yet, \ref{equ: tail} does not provide a two-sided concentration bound for $C$ and it can not directly generalize to a sharp tail bound for the average of independent ZIP random variables.
-Toward this end, we need other characterizations of the centered moment generating function of the ZIP random variables, leading to the following theorem.
+An immediate consequence of Proposition~\ref{prop: psi_1} is the tail bound $\PP(C>u) \le 2\left(1+\frac{1}{\lambda}\log\frac{2-p}{1-p}\right)^{-u},$ which shows that the tail probability of $C$ decays exponentially.
+However, this bound does not provide a two-sided concentration inequality for $C$, nor does it directly generalize to sharp concentration bounds for averages of independent zero-inflated Poisson random variables.
+To address this limitation, we derive an alternative characterization of the zero-inflated Poisson distribution through its centered moment generating function.